milind-v-p/CEO-Compensation-from-Def14A-for-all-S-P500-companies-from-2000-2023/README.md

 ## Parallel Downloading

 The SEC data was divided into six alphabetical groups, processed in parallel for efficiency.
 Each file represents a subset of S&P 500 companies, helping manage API limits and processing time.

----

-This README explains the data extraction process, folder setup, data organization, and the intended outputs, allowing other users to understand and replicate this methodology.